Russian Imperial Guard: Ranks

-Every soldier and officer of the Guard had the style of the Leib Guard (Лейб-гвардии...), for example: Colonel of the Leib Guard (Лейб-гвардии полковник).
-It is a misconception that the monarch himself functioned as the commander of the Leib Guard regiments, so only he and some members of the imperial family could hold a title of Colonel (Polkovnik) of the Guards.
+Every soldier and officer of the Imperial Guard had the style of the Leib Guard (Лейб-гвардии...) such as Colonel of the Leib Guard (Лейб-гвардии полковник).
+It is a misconception that the tsar himself functioned as the commander of the Leib Guard regiments since only he and some members of the imperial family could hold a title of colonel (polkovnik) of the Guards.
 In fact, there were many guards officers in the rank of colonel.

-Commissioned officers enjoyed a two-grade elevation in the Table of Ranks over regular army officers; this later changed to a one-grade elevation—first for the New Guards then for the rest of the Leib Guard.
-Following the abolition of the rank of Major in 1884, most grades below VII shifted one position upwards, effectively returning to those of the Old Guards.
+Commissioned officers enjoyed a two-grade elevation in the Table of Ranks over regular army officers, which was later changed to a one-grade elevation—first for the New Guards and later for the rest of the Leib Guard.
+Following the abolition of the rank of major in 1884, most grades below VII shifted one position upwards and so effectively returned to those of the Old Guards.

 Basis of selection

-From the 18th century onwards the rank and file of the Imperial Guard were picked from each annual intake of conscripts.
-In peacetime most regiments had a selection criteria based on features of physical appearance such as height, hair-colour etc. The purpose of this tradition was to enhance the uniform appearance of each unit when on parade.
-As an example, the Semyonovsky Regiment conscripts were picked for their height (tallest of the Guard Infantry), light brown hair and being clean-shaven.
+From the 18th century onwards, the rank and file of the Imperial Guard were picked from each annual intake of conscripts.
+In peacetime, most regiments had a selection criteria based on features of physical appearance such as height and hair colour.
+The purpose of that tradition was to enhance the uniform appearance of each unit on parade.

+For example, the Semyonovsky Regiment's conscripts were picked for their height (the tallest of the Guard Infantry), light brown hair and clean-shaven appearance.